 The king of fruits ushered in its delicious presence when the sun was its harshest.
 And now we are soon to bid it adieu to one of the most loved fruits for a year.
 But that shouldn’t come in the way of you making most of the little time that is left for the mango season.

-Below are two special recipes from Chef Thayanithy, Sous Chef at Signature Club Resort that are worth trying out…
+Below are two special recipes from Chef Thayanithy, Sous Chef at Signature Club Resort that is worth trying out…

 Woo your guests and family members with this healthy but sumptuous mango cake.
 Ingredients like mango, jaggery, rice and coconut come together to give you a one-of-a-kind taste.
 Steaming it in leaves further lends an unparalleled flavour.

 - Fresh mango pulp – 1 cup

 - Raw rice/– 1 cup

 - Grated coconut – ½ cup

 - Palm jaggery – ¾ to 1 cup

 - Ghee – 2 tsp